Garrigus/tutorials-QGIS/New-skills_QGIS_Tablejoins.md

     - Set “Target field” to “GISJOIN”
     - Press OK.
 This should put you back in the shapefile “Properties” dialogue box.
     - Click “Fields.”
 Scroll down.
 You should see all the [population] data for every [county] census [in 1800].
 Smile – that’s pretty amazing!
-- Now it’s time to display some info on our map.
-In the “Properties” dialogue box of the shapefile.
-Click “Style.”
+## Display some info on our map.
-  - Now it’s time to display some info on our map.
-In the “Properties” dialogue box of the shapefile.
-Click “Style.”
+  - In the “Properties” dialogue box of the shapefile layer, click “Style.”
   - Change the dropdown box on the top from “Single Symbol” to “Graduated”
   - Change “Column” to the 1800 data (my file reads: nhgis0001\_ts\_nominal\_county\_AOOAA1800) [your file may have a different column name, like "nhgis0002\_ds2\_1800\_county\_AAS001"]
   - Click the “Classify” button.
 You should see the box in the middle of the dialogue box populate with symbols, values, and legend entries.
   - Press “Apply” then “OK.”
 You’re looking at a population map.
 It probably doesn’t look too awe inspiring at the moment.
   - Go back to the “Style” dialogue box (right click shapefile, “Properties,” “Style.”
   - Play around.
 You can’t hurt much (and if you do, it’s easy enough to start over).
 I suggest starting with the “color ramp,” “precision,” “mode,” and “classes” buttons.
 Remember: every time you make a change you have to press “apply” to see how it changes your map.
 [JG: “Natural Breaks (Jenks)”]
 - Population is great but I want population density.
-Here’s how we get there
+Here’s how we get there:
+# Creating a population density map

-# Create a new column based on data in the newly merged file
+## Create a new column based on data in the newly merged file
 #### Note: This explanation is from Garrigus
-- Right click shapefile, “Properties,” “Fields”
+- Right click the shapefile, “Properties,” “Fields”
 - Click on the abacus button, which is the “Field Calculator” which puts you into the “Expressions” dialog box.
 You are now going to build an equation to show population density.
   - Under “output field name” type “Pop\_densit”.
   - For “output field type” chose “Decimal number (real)”